Apr 21, 2021

 You still have a couple options if you get a claim or notice for breaking copyright law.
 You could pay to officially license the song (which could cost a few hundred dollars), allow the creator to monetize your video, or simply replace that song with something else.

 But there’s always that risk of legal difficulties.
-The potential punishment of a $100,000 fine and 10 years in prison — in the most extreme cases — just isn’t worth the risk.
+The potential punishment of a $100,000 fine and 10 years in prison — in the most extreme cases — just isn’t worth the risk when you add music to a video.

 Yup, it really is that simple.
-And most file types will integrate seamlessly, so the only thing you have to worry about is placing and trimming the song to fit the scene or clip.
+And most file types will integrate seamlessly, so the only thing you have to worry about is placing and trimming the song to fit the scene or clip, and whether you want it as background music or something that takes center stage.

 If there was any complicated part of this step, it’s the concept of audio mixing.
 You should never have to do the work of an audio engineer (assuming you’re getting songs from a library with high quality songs), but you may have to adjust the levels or trim out parts of the song to match the tone you’ve envisioned for the project.

-Still, if you did Step #1 and incorporated music selection into your pre-production process, you’ve got a clear idea in place.
+Still, if you did Step #1 and decided to add music during your pre-production process, you’ve got a clear idea in place.
 Even if your plan adjusts during post-production, you still know where each song goes and what kind of emotion or ambiance you want to build towards.

-The benefit of finding a good royalty free library is that you can double-dip, triple-dip, etc. And if you use a platform like Soundstripe, you can even download something like a Premiere Pro plugin to make it even easier to browse and add music without having to leave your project.
+The benefit of finding a good royalty free library is that you can double-dip, triple-dip, etc. And if you use a platform like Soundstripe, you can even download something like a Premiere Pro plugin to make it even easier to browse and add audio to video projects without having to leave your timeline.

 That’s pretty much what it all comes down to.
 Understanding how to add music to a video isn’t particularly difficult, but there are a few nuances to the process that many creators overlook.